UPDATE: Legal Research in Mali

 - Organic laws and other laws before their promulgation; Organic laws must be submitted by the Prime Minister to the Constitutional Court before their promulgation.
 Other categories of laws, before their promulgation, may be referred to the Constitutional Court either by the President of the Republic, the Prime Minister, the President of the National Assembly, one tenth of the deputies of the National Assembly, the President of the High Council of Collectives or one tenth of the National Counselors, or by the President of the Supreme Court.

-- The internal rules and procedures of the National Assembly, the Council of Local Government Authorities and of the Economic, Social and Cultural Council before they are put in applications pertaining;
+- The internal rules and procedures of the National Assembly, the Council of Local Government Authorities and of the Economic, Social and Cultural Council,

 - The arbitration of competency conflicts between public institutions; and,